bonimy/MushROMs/doc/SMB1 Level Format.md

 ![W1-1 Example](images/screen1.png)

-Some of us might also imagine the bonus room being part of W1-1:
+Some of us might also imagine the bonus area being part of W1-1:

 ![W1-1 Bonus Room](images/screen2.png)